Observation-Time-Induced Crossover from Fluctuating Diffusivity: Model

-The noise $\eta(t)$ is assumed to be statistically independent of $\xi(t), x(t)$ and $r(t)$.
-In this model, we employ a double-well potential of the form $V(r) = a r^4 + b r^3 + c r^2 + d r + e$.
+which represents the minimal polynomial form capable of generating two metastable states separated by an energy barrier.
 The parameters are set to $a = 0.05$, $b = -0.6$, $c = 2.3$, $d = -3$, and $e = 1.25$.
-This potential exhibits two minima located at \(r_+=1\) and \(r_-=5\), and is symmetric about the potential barrier at \(r_{\mathrm{M}}=3\).
+These values are chosen to (i) ensure the existence of two stable minima with distinct radii $r_+=1$ and $r_-=5$, corresponding to two different diffusivity states, (ii) control the barrier height and thus the temperature-dependent relaxation timescale, and (iii) maintain numerical stability over the temperature range considered.
+The potential is symmetric about the barrier at $r_{\mathrm{M}}=3$ for analytical simplicity; the role of asymmetry is discussed later in Sec.~III~C.

 To avoid unphysical values such as negative or extremely large diffusion coefficients, a reflecting boundary is imposed at boundaries at $r = 0.1$ and $r = 7$.
 The lower boundary is physically motivated by interpreting $r(t)$ as the gyration radius of the molecule: when the system reaches a highly compact conformation ($r \sim 0.1$), strong steric repulsion is assumed to arise, preventing further compression and effectively pushing $r(t)$ to expand.
 The upper boundary at $r = 7$ is introduced to prevent unbounded expansion at high temperatures, ensuring physical plausibility of the conformational fluctuations.

-Figure~\ref{fig:traj_LEFD} show the time evolution of the diffusion coefficient $D(t)$ and the corresponding particle trajectory $x(t)$ in the DWCDD model.
+This potential is not intended to quantitatively reproduce a specific biomolecular free-energy landscape, but to provide a minimal coarse-grained representation of two metastable mobility states.
+Figure~\ref{fig:traj_LEFD} shows the time evolution of the diffusion coefficient $D(t)$ and the corresponding particle trajectory $x(t)$ in the DWCDD model.